oieeaaaa/joimee/pages/works/posts/aahh-firebase.md

 Many developers around the web and mobile have probably tried this BAAS thing called "firebase".
 Also many have said that it's nice, easy, it's developer focus yada, yada, yada...
-A lot of very optimistic feedback
+A lot of very optimistic feedback.

 So here is my one takeway/feedback after using firebase for 2 months.